- Anthropology and Geography

 - M.A. in Classics, University of Chicago, 2011

-Emily Wilson is an archaeologist interested in the civilizations of the Mediterranean, specifically Ancient Greece and Anatolia.
-She has excavated in Italy, Greece, and Turkey, and currently excavates at Kaymakçı, a Bronze Age citadel site located in Western Turkey.
-She received her B.A. from the University of Colorado, M.A.’s from CU and the University of Chicago , and will finish her doctorate at the University of Chicago in 2018.
-Her dissertation focuses upon the intersection of trade and religion in Ancient Anatolia and how it manifested and encouraged the expression of an Ionian Greek identity from c.
+Dr. Emily Wilson is an archaeologist interested in the civilizations of the Mediterranean, specifically Ancient Greece and Anatolia.
+She has excavated in Italy, Greece, and Turkey.
+She received her B.A. from the University of Colorado, M.A.’s from CU and the University of Chicago , and her PhD from the University of Chicago.
+Her research focuses upon the intersection of trade and religion in Ancient Anatolia and how it manifested and encouraged the expression of an Ionian Greek identity from c.
 800-500 BCE.

 Identity, Cross-Cultural Interactions and Entanglement, Early Iron Age Anatolia and Greece, Material Manifestations of Power, Ancient Persia